 How to Apply

-- Submit Application for Admission and Scholarship (PDF)
+- Submit the Application for Admission and Scholarship.
+You will need:

-- Provide copies of all academic records including statement by school official regarding U.S. equivalent of highest level of academic achievement (e.g., Bachelor of Arts, three years of college, one year of graduate study, etc.)
+- Provide copies of all academic records, including a statement by a school official regarding the U.S. equivalent of your highest level of academic achievement (e.g., Bachelor of Arts, three years of college, one year of graduate study, etc.).

-- If non-native speaker of English, supply copy of test score for TOEFL (Test Of English as a Foreign Language)
+- If you are a non-native speaker of English, supply a copy of your test score for TOEFL (Test Of English as a Foreign Language).

-- Provide report of recent medical examination by physician approved by sponsoring church official
+- Provide a report of your recent medical examination by a physician approved by a sponsoring church official.

-- If applying for Campbell Scholarship, submit completed and signed Scholarship Agreement Form (PDF)
+- If you are applying for the Campbell Scholarship, submit the Scholarship Agreement Form (PDF).

-- Supply letter of reference from endorsing church official (see Scholarship Agreement Form)
+- Supply a letter of reference from an endorsing church official (see details in the Scholarship Agreement Form).

 Application deadline: December 1 for the following academic year